mpiersonsmela/SeqVerify/README.md

 An example SeqVerify call can be found below:

 ```
-seqverify --output output_name --reads_1 sample_1.fastq --reads_2 sample_2.fastq --genome genome.fa --marker_sources transgenes.fa --database db8gb
+seqverify --output output_name --reads_1 sample_1.fastq --reads_2 sample_2.fastq --genome genome.fa --inexact transgenes.fa --exact commands.txt --database db8gb
 ```

 ### Anatomy of a SeqVerify call

-SeqVerify has the following required arguments:
+SeqVerify has the following standard arguments:
 * ```--output``` (Type: String) Used as the identifying name for all the files and folders to do with the particular call.
 E.g. ```--output Sample1``` will cause the output folder to be named "seqverify_Sample1"
 * ```--reads_1``` and ```--reads_2``` (Type: String/Path) The paired-read FASTA/FASTQ, or gzipped FASTA/FASTQ source files for the reads.
 Also accepts paths to the files if they're not in the working folder.
 * ```--genome``` (Type: String/Path) Name or path of FASTA file to be used as reference genome for the reads (e.g. [CHM13](https://github.com/marbl/CHM13#downloads)).
-* ```--markers``` (Type: String/Path) Names or paths of FASTA files containing the sequences of the markers to detect (transgenes, unwanted plasmids, etc.).
+* ```--inexact``` (Type: String/Path) Names or paths of FASTA files containing the sequences of the markers to detect (transgenes, unwanted plasmids, etc.).
 Accepts more than one if necessary, space-separated.
-Can also be left blank.
+Can also be left blank; not mutually exclusive with ```--exact```.
+* ```--exact``` (Type: String/Path) Name or path to a valid command file for insertion of markers where the insertion site is known.
+Further details on the construction of a valid command files are given below.
+Only accepts one command file (but a command file can have multiple commands, so this will not restrict analysis).
+Can be left blank; not mutually exclusive with ```--inexact```.

 SeqVerify has the following optional arguments:
 ##### Performance